 Meet the Expert

-Talk about an ultimate springtime flower (blooming at the end of winter into early spring): the yellow, white, and sometimes even blush colorations on these single-bloom stems give off straight sunny-weather vibes.
+As one of the first harbingers of spring, emerging as the ground begins to thaw at the end of each long winter, daffodils are practically must-haves for weddings taking place in late March or April.
+Available in yellow and white, these single-bloom stems give off straight sunny-weather vibes.
 And they can stand on their own or shine with other spring stunners like roses and ranunculus.
 Just keep daffodils in numbers since legend has it that a boutonniere with one single daffodil can bring bad luck.

 Lily of the Valley